 It didn’t make sense, and I really didn’t know what was going on with me.
 But I knew something was amiss.

 On the other hand, the thought of being pregnant was ridiculous because my contraceptive implant was still good for another 2 years.
 Or was it?

-With all these unexplained changes to my body, I brushed them off as possible side effects of the birth control.
-I(We) had been thinking about baby no. 2 and was going to get rid of it soon so that gave me a sense of relief.
+With all these unexplained changes to my body, I brushed them off as possible side effects of birth control.
+I(We) had been thinking about baby no. 2 and I was going to get rid of the contraceptive implant soon, so that gave me a sense of relief.

 This is what I found:

 Early Signs And Symptoms of Pregnancy Before Missing A Period

 - Feeling drowsy, like you can never seem to get enough sleep.

 - Feeling lethargic – due to changes in blood pressure

 Remember I had been so exhausted at work and even considered quitting because I thought it was burnout?
 Mmhh!